rmogusu/DELANI-STUDIO/README.md

 # DELANI STUDIO:
-#### this is Delani studio website was established by me it offers services as per client details feel free to contact us anytime we shall recieve your
+#### this is Delani studio website was established by me it offers services as per client details feel free to contact us anytime we shall recieve your information immediately
-informatiom immediately.

 #Author.
 #### Rose Mogusu.
 ## Description